 Vitamin C is a powerful antioxidant that protects your skin from free radicals.
 A healthy balance between free radicals and antioxidants is necessary to prevent disease and damage.
 When free radicals outnumber antioxidants in the body it causes an imbalance called oxidative stress.
 This is a major player in skin aging!

 Vitamin A also contains powerful antioxidant properties that protect your skin from environmental damage.
 It also increases both collagen production and cell renewal.
-There are two types of vitamin A that are found in the diet —preformed vitamin A found in animal products such as meat, fish, poultry, and dairy, and provitamin A which is found in plant-based foods such as fruits and vegetables —beta-carotene.
+Two types of vitamin A are found in the diet —preformed vitamin A found in animal products such as meat, fish, poultry, and dairy, and provitamin A which is found in plant-based foods such as fruits and vegetables —beta-carotene.

 The B (is for Beautiful) Vitamins are known as the skin vitamins.
 They offer a myriad of skin health benefits starting with:

 Riboflavin plays an important role in the structure of your skin.
 It aids in wound healing, cell renewal, collagen maintenance, and reduces inflammation.
-It also helps to prevent dehydration in oily skin that leads to excess oil production and improves zinc absorption.
+It also helps prevent dehydration in oily skin, leading to excess oil production and improving zinc absorption.